How to Profit from Investing in 18-Hour Cities

 Job growth is necessary to attract a working, professional population that will spend money to boost the local economy.

 Affordable housing is a must for these cities as soaring home prices have made living in 24-hour cities unattainable for many working professionals.

 Back in 2017, CrowdStreet concluded the next 18-hour cities would be Milwaukee, Wis., Columbus, Ohio, Charleston, S.C., and Kansas City, Mo.
 Today, these cities have not only shown signs of promising growth but also have turned in significant profits for investors.

 Let’s take a deeper dive into two of those cities to give us a better idea of why they were chosen.

 1) Milwaukee, WI

-There has been a $2.5 billion surge in the investment of construction projects in the downtown of the city.
-The city is now welcoming new sports arenas, streetcar, office buildings, hotels, and highways that reflect the city’s vision of the future.
+There has been a $2.5 billion surge in investment in construction projects in the downtown city.
+The city is now welcoming new sports arenas, streetcars, office buildings, hotels, and highways that reflect the city's vision of the future.

 The median home price in Milwaukee is currently $123,000, a far cry from the median home price where I live in Los Angeles, $688,700.

 Over the years 2016-2017, the population change in the city has seen a 1.1% growth.
 Similarly, over the past five years, the millennial population here has grown to an astonishing 7.3%.
 In terms of employment change, the city sits at 2.4% for the same years as compared to the 1.5% nationwide growth.

 The city houses a large university, Ohio State University, but it’s also home to many Fortune 500 companies.
 It’s also the state capital.